proximustech/liberty-flag-java-tools/README.md

-# Liberty flag java tools
+# Liberty Flag Java tools
 Java library to facilitate the connection with the liberty-flag http api